Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 During the recession, the City lost over 35% of our taxable value and as a result our tax revenue.
 Although the economy is better the City finances have not improved.

-When the economy started to recover the City's taxable value was only allowed to grow the amount of inflation regardless of how much property values increased.
-In a year the City's values increased more than inflation we are forced to "roll-back" or reduce our tax millage.
+When the economy started to recover, the City's taxable value was only allowed to grow the amount of inflation regardless of how much property values increased.
+So, in a year the City's values increase more than inflation, we are forced to "roll-back" or reduce our tax millage.
 This has caused the City to struggle to recover.
-Due to the recession and the cap on the millage the City will not return to 2006 levels until 2038!
-That is assuming there isn't any more economic downturns before 2038 which is unrealistic. this also does not provide actual inflation as w will be expected to do business in 2038 on 2006 revenues.
+Due to the recession and the cap on the millage the City will not return to 2006 levels until at least 2038.
+That is assuming there aren't any more economic downturns before 2038 which is unrealistic.
+This also does not provide for actual inflation as we will be expected to do business in 2038 on 2006 revenues.

-Madison Heights has a very proactive financial forecasting process that allowed us to reduce cost before the effect of the recession hit our revenue stream.
-200+ gap measures were implemented during this period.
-The majority of these reductions remain in place, with the exception of the restoration of the Police Special Investigation Unit and the trial period for Sunday hours at the Library (coming this September).
+Madison Heights has a very proactive financial forecasting process that allowed us to reduce costs before the effect of the recession hit our revenue stream.
+200+ gap measures were implemented during this period (see list below).
+The majority of these reductions remain in place, with the exception of the restoration of the Police Special Investigations Unit and the trial period for Sunday hours at the Library (coming this September).

 * Eliminated 47 full-time positions, in addition to the 31 full-time positions eliminated since 1997 across all departments in the City.

-* Labor Negotiations including furlough days, wages reductions, elimination and reduction of pension benefits, retiree health care, insurance benefits and leave time.
+* Labor Negotiations included furlough days, wages reductions, elimination and reduction of pension benefits, retiree health care, insurance benefits and leave time.

-* Contracted out complete departments and services including: assessing department, information technology department, housing department, operation of the Nature Center, and reduction and contracting of city-wide mowing, building inspections, sidewalk replacement and inspection.
+* Contracted out entire departments and services including: assessing department, information technology department, housing department, operation of the Nature Center, and reduction and contracting of city-wide mowing, building inspections, sidewalk replacement and inspection.

-* Reduced custodial services and most pest control, closed City offices at lunch, and elimination of all full-time positions in the recreation department.
+* Reduced custodial services and most pest control, closed City offices at lunch, and eliminated all full-time positions in the recreation department.

-* Postponing all vehicle and equipment replacement until significantly past service life.
+* Postponed all vehicle and equipment replacement until significantly past service life.
 This has decreased reliability of critical pieces of equipment.

 * Reduced library material and programing budgets.

-* Defer park maintenance including trail rehabilitation and park equipment replacement.
+* Deferred park maintenance including trail rehabilitation and park equipment replacement.

-* Eliminate annual city-wide calendar and new resident packet and reduced the frequency of the city-wide newsletter.
+* Eliminated annual city-wide calendar and new resident packet and reduced the frequency of the city-wide newsletter.